 Later in the day, the Franklin Humanities Institute hosted a panel discussion on diversity in scholarly publishing that brought together Pfund and three roundtable speakers, who were all women of color.
 The women each brought a different perspective and vantage point on academic publishing.
 Gisela Fosado, editor at Duke University Press (DUP), spoke powerfully about concrete outcomes she was invested in seeing at DUP, where she started the Equality and Inclusion Task Force.
 She reiterated that it is not enough for institutions to look diverse; they must welcome a transformation which is only made possible when those once rejected are fully able to speak and be heard.
 Building a more inclusive and equitable workplace means welcoming diversity of thought, experience, and action, not merely diverse but silenced persons.

 Anthropologist Kamela Hayward-Rotimi, drawing from her public scholarship and fieldwork in Nigeria, addressed the surprising disparities in access to academic journals and scholarship around the world.
 What, she asked, would it look like if scholars of non-Western countries had full access to the world of scholarly publishing and the resources to publish?
-Duke Professor of History Adriane Lentz-Smith raised another important question inspired by her own experience as a Ph.D. student fumbling through the publishing process for the first time.
-Are Ph.D. students—especially those from underrepresented populations—given the mentorship and support to prepare to publish as scholars?
+Duke Professor of History Adriane Lentz-Smith raised an equally vital question derived from her experience as a Ph.D. student grappling with the daunting publishing process for the first time: are Ph.D. students—especially those from underrepresented populations—given the mentorship, resources, and support necessary to equip them to successfully navigate the publishing world?

 Post-forum, I came away realizing that academic publishers, academic institutions, and grassroots activists must cooperatively recommit to a shared vision of inclusion, defining the shape it will take over the next 5, 10, and 15 years.
 This will require putting forth systematic plans to root out hate and bias, building frameworks to welcome all individuals into an equitable environment, and pledging resources (time, money, and people) for their realization.
 Above all, it has to be a bold, collaborative endeavor.
 The problems are too systematic and web-like to be solved by any one of us individually.